 Hi there!
 I’m a 30something

 hot mess of neuroses writer who’s been a professional word-nerd since reluctantly shuffling into the post-college world back in June 2006.
 In that time, I’ve written and edited for various newspapers, magazines, and publishing firms, blogged for free, and reviewed books for more books.
-I have a hard time writing for myself when words take up so much of my professional life but, during the last days of spring 2020, I decided to revisit the alphabetical-by-song approach I took to working through every song in my iPod back in 2011, only this time with the addition of looking at music autobiographically, too.
+I’ve always had a hard time writing for myself when words take up so much of my professional life but, during the last days of spring 2020, I decided to revisit the alphabetical-by-song approach I took to working through every song in my iPod back in 2011, only this time with the addition of looking at music autobiographically, too.
+(Plus detours through stats and “reviews” as the spirit moves me.)

 I also just enjoy revisiting the wildly differing moments in time that have latched themselves to a certain song as much as I love exploring music’s potential for shared experiences, personal discovery and exploring the relationship between music and memories.
 And as someone who has loved words for a lifetime, doing anything in alphabetical order delights the absolute hell out of me.
 (Though I can’t promise the posts will come in a terribly organized fashion: Some songs take a little more ruminating and time and agonizing over word choice than others.)